angr/angr-management/README.md

 ### Portable, pre-built executable

-The easiest way to run angr-management is by grabbing a bundled release here: https://github.com/angr/angr-management/releases
+The easiest way to run angr-management is by grabbing a bundled release from the releases page: https://github.com/angr/angr-management/releases

-"Onefile" builds can be placed and run from anywhere.
+Builds can be extracted and then run from anywhere.
-Non-onefile builds must be extracted and then the `angr-management` binary can be run from the extracted directory.
+Note that builds are currently unsigned.

 ### From PyPI